corda/corda/docs/source/key-concepts-oracles.rst

    :scale: 35%
    :align: center

-The transaction has three input states, two output state, two commands, one attachment, a notary and a time-window.
+The transaction has three input states, two output states, two commands, one attachment, a notary and a time-window.
 Notice that if a tree is not a full binary tree, leaves are padded to the nearest power of 2 with zero hash (since finding a pre-image of sha256(x) == 0 is hard computational task) - marked light green above.
 Finally, the hash of the root is the identifier of the transaction, it's also used for signing and